Duke Program in American Values and Institutions

 Duke Program in American Grand Strategy (AGS)

 The Duke Program in American Grand Strategy (AGS) iis an interdisciplinary initiative across Duke University that creates and shares new knowledge in the grand strategy field.
 The program’s mission is to prepare the next generation of strategists by studying past generations and interacting with current strategic leaders.
 We are building a research community of faculty, graduate students, and undergraduates who are committed to deepening their understanding of America’s role in the world – past, present and future.
-Visit the AGS website.

 Peter G. Fish Fellowships